hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/159__Praveen_R._Bhat.md

 > (all the English terms picked from the translation by Swami Gambhirananda
 > on bhashya for BG 13-31 <<
 >
-​Kindly tell me the shloka words if possible, I would like to check what context you are referring to ​for these translations.
+Kindly tell me the shloka words if possible, I would like to check what context you are referring to for these translations.
 I haven't found the bhashya under 13.31 or even the entire 13th chapter.
 In any case, even if you apply these very translations to the AS words under discussion, there will be no anvaya of the sentence and will make absolutely no sense if yat